When I Get Where I'm Going: Music video

 The video of this song was directed by Jim Shea, and features footage of Paisley singing in a forest, as well as home movies of himself with his grandfather, Warren L. Jarvis.
 He also holds up photos of himself with Jarvis and his aunt Rita Takach.
 The video was filmed in Northern California.
 The extended version of the video ends with Jarvis in a home movie saying "Come on in and rock a while!" and Paisley smiling when he looks up from his guitar playing and sees this.
 It also features many different people holding photographs of loved ones who have presumably died.
 Two notable people featured in this video are Michael Reagan, who is shown holding a photograph of his father Ronald Reagan, and Teresa Earnhardt, who is shown sitting in front of a painted portrait of her husband, NASCAR driver Dale Earnhardt.
 Although she does vocals on the song, Dolly Parton is off camera singing in the video.
 However, she is shown holding a picture of her grandfather, Rev. Jake Owens, who'd died a few years earlier.
 She kisses her hand then touches the photograph in this scene.
 Figure Skater Scott Hamilton is shown holding a picture of his mother.
 John Carter Cash is featured holding a photo of his parents, Johnny Cash and June Carter Cash.
 Also in the video is Pixar director John Lasseter holding up a picture of co-director and fellow CalArts alumnus Joe Ranft who suddenly died in 2005 in a car accident.
 Various unknown people hold up photos of relatives who have passed on throughout as well.
 In 2007, after the Virginia Tech massacre, the last slide was dedicated to those lost with the VT emblem shining brightly.
-On tour in 2008, Paisley also added a picture of late actor Heath Ledger.
+On tour in 2008, Paisley also added a picture of actor Heath Ledger.